Avoid raising ungrateful, entitled children with this proven method that prevents a growing sense of entitlement in children.

-But somewhere along the way parents – often out of love, but sometimes out of impatience – squash their kids emerging independence: they put their three-year-old’s toys away for them, their five-year-old isn’t allowed to make her own toast in the morning, the eight-year-old’s bed is made for her, and the eleven-year-old has been told he can’t wash the car (since surely he’ll miss a few spots).
+But somewhere along the way parents – often out of love, but sometimes out of impatience – squash their kids emerging independence: they put their three-year-old’s toys away for them, their five-year-old isn’t allowed to make her own toast, the eight-year-old’s bed is made for her, and the eleven-year-old’s laundry is cleaned and placed in her drawers without her help.

-- That our kids aren’t capable of being independent
+- Our kids aren’t capable of being independent

 - Kids aren’t equal members of the household

 - Kids can’t be trusted to take care of certain tasks on their own

 - That completing a task perfectly is more important than attempting to do the task at all.